kabuto-sh/proposals/KAP/kap-6.md

 ---
 kap: 6
 title: Bug bounty reward to cobb.ℏ
-type: Information
+type: Action
 subproject: KNS
 sponsor: LaunchBadge
 author: Ken Anderson (@kenthejr)
 status: Draft
 created: 2023-02-21
-updated:
 deadline: 2023-02-24
 ---

 ## Abstract

-Issuance of 1,000ℏ to cobb.ℏ as reward for discovering a bug on the [KNS dApp](https://ns.kabuto.sh/).
+Issuance of 1,000ℏ to `cobb.ℏ` as reward for discovering a bug on the [KNS dApp](https://ns.kabuto.sh/).

 ## Rationale

-On January 4th, 2023, Twitter use @CryptoCobbb discovered a bug in the KNS dApp which showed a cached address record for his domain where no address record was recorded.
+On January 4th, 2023, Twitter use @CryptoCobbb discovered a bug in the KNS dApp which showed a cached address record for his domain where no address record was initialized by the domain NFT owner.

 Upon investigation, it was confirmed that: